SR5-FoundryVTT/SR5-FoundryVTT/README-DEV.md

 ## Unittesting
 There is unit testing support using the FVTT Quench module.
 It's encouraged to do some unit testing where possible but it's not mandatory.
 Rule modules should always contain some testing, while flow modules are encouraged to have some.
 Any application layers don't need testing.
 See the structure section for some broad overview over different layers / modules.

-## Linking the dev and system folder
-It's helpful, but not strictly necessary, to place your development folder separate from the FoundryVTT system folder as a system update will overwrite your development folder otherwise.
-This can be done with linking the two.

-For the `gulp link` command to work, you need to include the following file as _foundryconfig.json_ directly underneath your development shadowrun5e system directory.
-`{
-  "dataPath": "C:\\Users\\<addYourUserHere>\\AppData\\Local\\FoundryVTT\\",
-  "linkTargetDirName": "shadowrun5e"
-}
-`

 Afterwards open a terminal (cmd.exe on Windows) with administrative permissions ([see here for help](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/)):
 * `cd <the_cloned_fork_directory>`